mlochbaum/BQN/doc/block.md

         { 0=n←≠𝕩 ? ∞ ; n } "abc"

 This is the main drawback of predicates relative to guards in APL dfns (also written with `?`), while the advantage is that it allows multiple expressions, or extra conditions, after a `?`.
 It's not how I would have designed it if I just wanted to make a syntax for if statements, but it's a natural fit for the header system.

-## Returns

-*This feature is not yet included in any BQN implementation.*

-The glyph `→` indicates an early return from a block.
-It must be preceded either by one of the self-reference special names `𝕊` or `𝕣` or by an internal name for a containing block.
-The combination of name and return token—like `F→`, let's say—is a function that returns from the current instance of the indicated block.
-If that instance has already returned, then it instead results in an error.